vaginessa/blog/blog_posts/2016/10-javascript-optimization-by-using.md

 array and inherits all its functionality.
 We add a couple of functions for getting/setting note data.
 That gives us efficiency and good interface.

-The magic happens in `toNote` function.
-Since `rawNote` is an instance of `Array`, `rawNote.__proto__` is `Array.prototype` .
-We could add our accessor function directly to `Array.prototype` but that would make them available to all `Array` instances, even those that are not notes.
+The magic happens in `toNote` function. `rawNote` is an instance of `Array` We could add our accessor functions directly to `Array.prototype` but that would make them available to all `Array` instances.

-By definining a class `Note` that inherits from `Array` , `Note.prototype` inherits all of `Array.prototype` functions and gets our additional functions.
+By defining a class `Note` that inherits from `Array`, `Note.prototype` inherits all of `Array.prototype` functions and gets our additional functions.
-In order to convert a raw array to `Note` object we can either construct a new object from raw array or "upgrade" the object by replacing `__proto__` property.
+In order to convert a raw array to `Note` object we can either construct a new object from raw array or "upgrade" the object with `Object.setPrototypeOf(note, Note.prototype)`.

 This is dangerous: if the object being upgraded is not an instance of `Array` bad things will happen.
 It's not a technique that should be over-used.

 Upgrading the object in place should be more efficient than creating a new object because it avoids an allocation.
-However [according to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/proto), updating `__proto__` and subsequent operations on such objects are slow so it can go either way.
+However [according to MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf), changing prototype of an object makes code using that object slow, so it can go either way.

 To summarize: